What Is Solar Radiation, How Is It Formed, And What Are The Different Types Of Solar Radiation?

-Solar radiation is the general term used to describe the electromagnetic radiation (radiant energy) emitted by the sun.
-Half of it falls within the visible short-wave part of the spectrum, while the other half falls within the ultraviolet and infrared part of the spectrum.
+Solar radiation is the term used to describe the electromagnetic radiation (or radiant energy) emitted by the sun.
+Approximately half of it falls within the visible short-wave section observable to the human eye, while the other half primarily falls within the ultraviolet and infrared part of the electromagnetic spectrum.

 It is the wavelength of the different types of solar radiation that allows them to be visible or hidden from our view.
 The solar radiation with wavelengths that falls within the visible part of the radiation spectrum is the sunlight that we can see.